-Lemon Laws in New Jersey for New and Used Cars
+Lemon Laws and Consumer Rights in New Jersey for New and Used Cars

 The New Jersey Lemon Law provides many options for aggrieved consumers.
-There is a new car lemon law and there is a used car.
-Both the new car lemon law and used car lemon law protect consumers to purchase lemons.
+There is a new car lemon law and there is a used car Lemon Law.
+Both the new car Lemon Law and used car Lemon Law protect consumers to purchase lemons.
 Most vehicles are covered.
 If you buy a vehicle from the dealer and was never previously titled war it was only used as a demo you can make a lemon law claim car.

 The New Jersey used car lemon law is somewhat more complicated.
-It only applies to vehicles that are less than a mile years old and contain less than 100,000 miles at the time of purchase.
+It only applies to vehicles that are less than a 8 model years old and contain less than 100,000 miles at the time of purchase.